sethc35/sayspeak/README.md

 5. **Firebase Credentials:**
     - Create a `credentials` folder inside the `middleware` folder.
 Place the Firebase Credentials JSON you get from Firebase into the `credentials` folder.

-## License

-This project is licensed under the MIT License.

-P.S.
-All credentials have been revoked. ;)